Banner for Spreadsheets, Traceability, and Why Your Audit Trail Matters

 What if I'm using a generic middleware (like Zapier) instead of a dedicated Shopify–Sage 50 tool?

 Generic middleware usually doesn't create audit trails.
 Each tool does its part, but there's no record of the full journey from Shopify to Sage 50.
+Because Sage 50 itself is a desktop product, you really want Sage 50 Shopify connector desktop software that runs alongside it and writes directly into the company file — not a cloud relay that hopes the import lands clean.
 A dedicated tool like Sagify is designed specifically to maintain that trail.
+More on the trade-offs in our Sagify FAQ.

 Ready to get started?